New Leadership: An overview of the best modern leadership styles

 Leadership is constantly changing.
 And this is quite necessary because the working world and its frameworks are changing as well.
 What is innovative today will be standard tomorrow and outdated the day after.

 That is why flexibility and a high degree of innovation are important.
-Managers must constantly rethink and adapt to changing needs and new challenges.
+Managers must constantly rethink and adapt their style to changing needs and new challenges.

-It is not only Generation Z that places high demands on companies – in a few years, the first members of the new Generation Alpha will enter the labour market.
-At present, we can only speculate what exactly will be important to them regarding their jobs.
+It is not only Generation Z that places high demands on companies.
+In a few years, the first members of the new Generation Alpha will enter the labour market.

 The fact is: Future leadership is characterised by more and more cooperation, communication, and equality.